MrFriendCS/MrFriendCS.github.io/n5-cs/sdd/N5-SDD-Cafe/README.md

 ## Introduction

 Cafe Tangasdale is a new business that will provide refreshments to visitors of Halaman Bay.
 It hopes to keep costs, and mistakes, to a minimum by using technology.

-###
+### Menu

 The menu will be kept simple to being with: